 I could have spit on the enemy commander as he walked by.– Observation Team 1 Leader, Bishop Squad

 At 1600 communication was lost with observation team 1.
 As Bishop was nearing the end of its operation, the order was given for team 2 to investigate and report on team 1’s situation.
 It was a tense few moments for Bishop Actual, as he faced the possibility of team 1 being captured.
 However, as team 2 was approaching team 1, team 1 radioed in that they had been on radio silence to avoided imminent detection.
 A member of the opposition patrol had walked within 5 meters of their position, but didn’t see them!
 Bad ass work team 1!

 With the end of the mission upon Bishop, the observation teams were recalled, the squad rallied, and they began the trip back to FOB.
 The trip home was made without incident, the team was debriefed.
 Finally, everyone could then relax.

 More could not have gone wrong with this operation.
-From the beginning it seemed that challenges continued to stack up, from having to quickly put together the mission with little time to plan, to operating in a virtual spider web of trails, paths, and roads.
+From the beginning it seemed that challenges continued to stack up for the Militia, from having to quickly put together the mission with little time to plan, to operating in a virtual spider web of trails, paths, and roads.
 Through it all, the team remained focused on completing their objectives.